 - Coronavirus Business Interruption Loan Scheme: offers loans of up to £5 million for SMEs who have an annual turnover of no more than £45 million through the British Business Bank.
 Access the scheme which aims to support long-term viable businesses who may need to respond to cash-flow pressures by seeking additional finance.

 - A new lending facility: which comes from the Bank of England to help support liquidity among larger firms, helping them bridge coronavirus disruption to their cash flows through loans.
 Companies – and their finance subsidiaries – that make a material contribution to the UK economy will be eligible to access this scheme .

 These schemes are designed to help SMEs offset the current impact of Covid-19 and help them to prepare for the long-term business effects of this virus.
 The UK Government’s business support site and their financial support for businesses during coronavirus site are both useful resources.

 How WorldFirst can help

 WorldFirst’s team of account managers are experts in helping SMEs navigate the complex world of international payments and foreign currency exposures.
-The FX specialists at WorldFirst can support business owners and advisors focus their attention on their customers, staff, and business performance.

 Other WorldFirst resources SMEs can use at this challenging time are the Covid-19 and the impact on financial markets and Covid-19 and the Government rescue package discussion webinar recordings.
 Contact WorldFirst today, speaking with London based account managers to discuss your specific needs or visit our website to see how WorldFirst has helped over 250,000 customers worldwide who have put their trust in WorldFirst.